 Located in Eugene, Oregon, BU is a private Christian college that offers an online bachelor's degree in forensic psychology.
 The program's curriculum covers both psychology and criminal justice, preparing students to conduct forensic psychological assessments and evaluations.
 Program graduates are prepared to pursue further study in forensic psychology and related fields.

 Students complete both a psychology core and a forensic psychology concentration.
 The program core includes eight courses, covering topics in statistical applications, human development, social psychology, and research methods.
 The concentration includes courses in theories of personality, victimology, and criminal law and procedure.

-NCU offers convenience and flexibility for working students, with a fully online format that features six annual start dates.
+BU offers convenience and flexibility for working students, with a fully online format that features six annual start dates.
 Students who live in the Eugene area can also combine online learning with campus courses that occur one night per week.
-NCU may accept credit for military training, law enforcement training, or other professional experience.
+BU may accept credit for military training, law enforcement training, or other professional experience.